teijyogen/teijyogen.github.io/index.md

 ## ZHENG Shuyuan

-I am a doctoral student in the Department of Social Informatics, Graduate School of Informatics, Kyoto University.
-My research interest lies at the intersection of computer science, law, and economics.
-Currently, I am focusing on data trading, which involves various legal and economic issues, like data privacy, intellectual property protection and arbitrage-free pricing.
-I hope I can draw supports from legal studies and game theory to design privacy-preserving and trustworthy data marketplaces to facilitate data circulation and utilization in our data-driven society.
-I am also interested in developing information technologies from a legal perspective that with those strict data regulations, like the GDPR and CCPA.
+I am a specially-appointed Assistant Professor with the Graduate School of Information Science and Technology, Osaka University.
+I received the Ph.D. degree in informatics from Kyoto University in 2023.
+My current research interest lies at the intersection of computer science, law, and economics, with a particular focus on data economy, data privacy, and computational law.

 A reasonable question is why the address is teijyogen.github.io, rather than zhengshuyuan.github.io.
 If you know the answer, please contact me.

-Email: caryzheng [at] db.soc.i.kyoto-u.ac.jp
+Email: zheng [at] ist.osaka-u.ac.jp

 ---
 ## Research Interests